 You’ll be stuck for choice with their two city centre locations, but the one just minutes from the Albert Dock is ideal for city dwellers.
 It may not be much to look at from the exterior, but inside is a warm and welcoming place that’ll send your senses into overdrive with the incredible Catalan-inspired tapas, wines and cavas on offer.

 Lucha Libre, 96 Wood St, L1 4DQ

-The tastiest Mexican (NOT, as they go to great pains to point out Tex-Mex) street food in the most convenient of locations, Lucha Libre’s a vibrant and chilled out premises is literally a stone’s throw from Liverpool’s FACT, so’s perfectly situation for a pre or post cinema trip.
-Their most popular choice is the Street Food tray which gives a great taster of the menu, which spoils you with delectable mix of quesadillas, tacos & tacquitos.
+The tastiest Mexican (NOT, as they go to great pains to point out Tex-Mex) street food in the most convenient of locations, Lucha Libre’s vibrant and chilled out premises is literally a stone’s throw from Liverpool’s FACT, so is perfectly situated for a pre or post cinema trip.
+Quesadillas, tacos and burritos abound, without a donkey or sombrero in sight.

 Mowgli, 69 Bold St, L1 4EZ

-Asian streetfood in its simplest, tastiest form, Mowgli was only founded two years ago by Nisha Katona and prides itself on healthy, vegan dishes.
+Asian street food in its simplest, tastiest form, Mowgli was founded in 2014 by Nisha Katona and prides itself on healthy, vegan dishes.
 It’s a place that’s convenient to nip into for on-the-move food, with a minimalist but friendly interior offering visitors an appropriate place to indulge on as little or as much as required.

 Red’s True Barbecue, 51 Hanover St, L1 3DN

 For the carnivores out there, Red’s is a popular meat haven with Scousers, as you step into its BBQ house and inviting American aesthetic.
-From the Donut Burger to a full rack of succulent ribs, everything served here is cooked to perfection.
+From the Donut Burger to giant sharing platters of succulent ribs, everything served here is cooked to perfection.
 Vegetarian visitors are in for a night of, er, loads of side dishes - this place is committed to its meat.

 Boasting visually stunning Thai food with excellent waterfront and inland views, Matou is Asian cuisine with a touch of class.
 Situated on the second floor of the Ferry Terminal, its meticulously prepared menu is complemented by the airy, swanky interior that’ll certainly give any visitors an upscale experience in more ways than one.